jlehrer1/jlehrer1/README.md

 ### Who am I?
 Hello there!
 My name is Julian (he/him).
 I'm a Computer Science and Computational Mathematics student at the University of California, Santa Cruz.
 I'm fascinated by mathematics, data science, and machine learning.

-Currently, I'm interning at a biomedical startup called **Blackthorn Therapeutics**, where I'm using engineering data pipelines and ML models to help predict what makes a person prone to anxiety.

 If you'd like, you can check out my full resume [here](https://github.com/jlehrer1/resume/blob/master/resume/resume.pdf).

 ### What are my projects?